-To use the frameworks, follow the process shown in the Quickstart.
+To use Endpoints Frameworks, follow the process shown in the Tutorial.

-The general workflow for developing an app using the frameworks is:
+The general workflow for developing an app using Endpoints Frameworks is:

 - Create your API project, then write your API code.

 - Annotate your API, so classes and client libraries can be generated from it.

-- Generate the OpenApi-spec configuration file and deploy it as described in the Quickstart.
+- Generate the OpenAPI configuration file and deploy it as described in the Tutorial.

 - Deploy the API.

 - Generate the client library.

 - Write your client app, using the client library when making calls to the API.

 Migrating from Endpoints version 1.0

 If you've already developed an API backend using the previous version of Endpoints, follow the Migration Guide to move your app to Endpoints 2.0.